-Depending on the nature of the problem, Ayurveda recommends a specialized combination of diet, medicines and procedures to vitiate any imbalance in the Doshas that might be responsible.
+Depending on the nature of the problem, Ayurveda recommends a specialized combination of diet, medicines, and Ayurveda procedures to vitiate any imbalance in the doshas that might be responsible.

-At the same time, Ayurveda provides some generic recommendations as well that are applicable independent of the specific Dosha disorder :
+At the same time, Ayurveda provides some general recommendations as well that are applicable independent of the specific dosha disorder.2

 What To Avoid

 - Excessive intake of spicy and salty food

 - Sudden temperature variations, for example, diving into cold water on a hot day

 - Sleeping during the day and staying awake at night

 - Suppression of natural urges